scGetStuff/top/fsjs/react/cv/README.md

 # TODO

+-   make description a text area
+-   make year numeric
--   form - there is no server side. just a button that eats the submit?
+-   form? - there is no server side. just a button that eats the submit?
 -   make the experience section a list to support multiple jobs; this will break my simple input binding approach
--   I hate that the App is re-rendered for each key press, it feels wrong
+-   I hate that the App is re-rendered for each key press. should switch to useRef() or something, not really in scope for this project, probably just move on.